 Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma

 Many patients with CLL/SLL do not have any obvious symptoms of the disease.
 Their doctors might detect the disease during routine blood tests and/or a physical examination.
 For others, the disease is detected when symptoms occur and the patient goes to the doctor because he or she is worried, uncomfortable, or does not feel well.
-CLL/SLL may cause different symptoms depending on the location of the An abnormal mass or swelling of tissue, that can occur anywhere in the body. in the body.
+CLL/SLL may cause different symptoms depending on the location of the tumor in the body.
 The symptoms of CLL/SLL include a tender, swollen abdomen and feeling full even after eating only a small amount.
-Other symptoms can include A decreased capacity for activity that is often accompanied by feelings of weariness, sleepiness or irritability., shortness of breath, A shortage of red blood cells, causing weakness and fatigue., bruising easily, night sweats, weight loss, and frequent infections.
+Other symptoms can include fatigue, shortness of breath, anemia, bruising easily, night sweats, weight loss, and frequent infections.
 However, many patients with CLL/SLL will live for years without symptoms.

 To learn more about chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL), download the Chronic Lymphocytic Leukemia/ Small Lymphocytic Lymphoma Fact Sheet.